kirtilodha/kirtilodha/README.md

-<h3 align="center">I'm Kirti Lodha 👋 currently in 3rd year pursuing Btech.
+<h3 align="center">I'm Kirti Lodha 👋 </h3>
+<h4>I'm a Blockchain developer who is passionate about making Dapps.
+I'm selected for Google Summer of Code and currently working on an Election Dapp.
+I'm also doing my research internship as Mitacs GRI'22 at Lakehead University.
 I've been selected as a MLSA in April,2020.
 I was among the top 12 selected in WIEHACK 3.0 hackathon.
-Hackathons, innovations, projects, webinars are my favourite kinds of work. 🌟</h3>
+Hackathons, innovations, projects, webinars are my favourite kinds of work. 🌟</h4>

 <p><img align="right" src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" alt="adam-pw" /></p>